vivo-community/vivo-vagrant/README.md

 To install Karma: run `sudo /home/vagrant/provision/karma.sh install`.
 The initial install will take about 10 minutes.
 Once it's installed Karma can be started with `/home/vagrant/provision/karma.sh start`.
 Karma runs in a web browser and will be available on your machine at `http://localhost:8000/`.

-[Violeta Ilik](http://library.tamu.edu/directory/people/vilik) from Texas A&M University has [presented](https://www.youtube.com/watch?v=aBLHGzui0_s) (starting at about 12:30) on how to model data for VIVO with Karma.
+[Violeta Ilik](https://twitter.com/violetailik) has [presented](https://www.youtube.com/watch?v=aBLHGzui0_s) (starting at about 12:30) on how to model data for VIVO with Karma.
 More information about Karma can be found in this [tutorial](https://github.com/InformationIntegrationGroup/karma-step-by-step) and on the project's [wiki](https://github.com/InformationIntegrationGroup/Web-Karma/wiki).